 Coach Shellenberger led his teams to 31 consecutive winning seasons (1956 to 1987), setting a record of 371 wins, 167 losses, and 48 ties.
 He was the recipient of soccer’s three top national awards, the first coach in America to be so honored.
 He was inducted into eight halls of fame, named Coach of the Year 28 times, and recognized in 1991 by the Virginia General Assembly for his “Unparalleled Record of Achievement.”

-Lynchburg College named Shellenberger Field in the coach’s honor in 1990, shortly after his retirement in 1989.
+University of Lynchburg named Shellenberger Field in the coach’s honor in 1990, shortly after his retirement in 1989.
 Former students established the William H. Shellenberger Scholarship Fund “to honor a former professor, coach, mentor, and friend.”
 The annual Shellenberger Golf Tournament raises additional funds in support of the scholarship.
 Shellenberger also served as LC’s golf coach for 22 years.

-It’s hard to imagine now, but when Shellenberger came to Lynchburg College in 1952, soccer was not played in the Hill City.
+It’s hard to imagine now, but when Shellenberger came to University of Lynchburg in 1952, soccer was not played in the Hill City.
 He quickly introduced soccer to the College and the community.
 He created a passion for the sport, and in 1954 the LC Hornets became the fourth team in Virginia to play soccer at the collegiate level.

 Shellenberger is credited with being a major force in the growth of collegiate soccer.
 As coach, professor, and athletic director, he worked with more than 300 players, many of whom are now coaches themselves in college, high school, and youth programs.

 A lifelong athlete, Shellenberger played just about every sport except football.
-“My whole life has been involved with athletics,” he said in a 2005 interview for the Lynchburg College Magazine.
+“My whole life has been involved with athletics,” he said in a 2005 interview for the University of Lynchburg Magazine.
 “There was never any question about what I wanted to do.
 I wanted to teach physical education and coach sports.”

 Shellenberger never let winning get ahead of sportsmanship.
 “Sportsmanship was very important to me as a coach, and I tried to instill it in my players,” he said.
 Only once in his career did he receive a red card (the term used for being banished from a game), and that was after a game when he argued with an official.
 “He was wearing glasses; it was raining; and he just couldn’t see,” he recalled.
 “I indicated he wasn’t doing a very good job.”
 He added that a very few LC players ever received a red card, because their consistent good sportsmanship.
 Only three of his players were ever dismissed from the squad, and after some counseling from their coach, they were reinstated.